hsemple/QGIS_Tutorials/source/spatial_data.rst

 -----------------------------------------------------

-To Add an ArcGIS Server Layer, do the following:
+To Add an ArcGIS Server Layer to QGIS, do the following:

 1. In QGIS, click on Layer | Add ArcGIS Rest Server Layer.